Saadi Shirazi: Ghazals

+Saadi does not have an independent work in Arabic.
+However, some of his poems have been composed in Arabic.
+These poems consist of several qasidas (odes), qit'a, and single verses.
+In 2011, a collection of Saadi’s Arabic works was compiled in a book titled Saadi's Arabic Poems, published by the Saadi Studies Center, along with their Persian translations.
+According to the orientalist Edward Browne, Saadi’s Arabic poems are average quality.
+Musa Anwar, comparing these poems to those of Arabic-speaking poets of Saadi’s time, believes that they hold a respectable position and are valuable in terms of content and structure.
+He also notes that there are some grammatical errors in Saadi's Arabic poems.

 Other works

-In addition to the Bustan and Gulistan, Saadi also wrote four books of love poems (ghazals), and number of longer mono-rhyme poems (qasidas) in both Persian and Arabic.
+Saadi wrote four books of love poems (ghazals), and number of longer mono-rhyme poems (qasidas) in both Persian and Arabic.
 There are also quatrains and short pieces, and some lesser works in prose and poetry.
 Together with Rumi and Hafez, he is considered one of the three greatest ghazal-writers of Persian poetry.

 Bani Adam

 Saadi is well known for his aphorisms, the most famous of which, Bani Adam, is part of the Gulistan.
 In a delicate way it calls for breaking down all barriers between human beings: